The Origins of the Sterile Cockpit Rule

 In simulators, instructors recreate busy departures with injected distractions, teaching crews to politely shut down talk.
 For example, one scenario involves a passenger query during climb, prompting “sterile cockpit” calls.

-Consequently, pilots learn to prioritize, reducing violation risks.
+so, pilots learn to prioritize, reducing violation risks.
 Interestingly, a secret in training is using role-play where distractions come from within, like self-doubt, to build internal discipline.

 Besides, trends show VR training cutting errors by 30%, as it immerses users in realistic low-altitude chaos.
 However, real-world application requires ongoing drills, especially for GA folks flying sporadically.